Dosage Form: capsule, liquid filled

 The precise mechanism of action of Nimodipine in humans is unknown.
 Although the clinical studies described below demonstrate a favorable effect of Nimodipine on the severity of neurological deficits caused by cerebral vasospasm following SAH, there is no arteriographic evidence that the drug either prevents or relieves the spasm of these arteries.
 However, whether or not the arteriographic methodology utilized was adequate to detect a clinically meaningful effect, if any, on vasospasm is unknown.

-In man, Nimodipine is rapidly absorbed after oral administration, and peak concentrations are generally attained within one hour.
+Pharmacokinetics and Metabolism: In man, Nimodipine is rapidly absorbed after oral administration, and peak concentrations are generally attained within one hour.
 The terminal elimination half-life is approximately 8 to 9 hours but earlier elimination rates are much more rapid, equivalent to a half-life of 1-2 hours; a consequence is the need for frequent (every 4 hours) dosing.
 There were no signs of accumulation when Nimodipine was given three times a day for seven days.
 Nimodipine is over 95% bound to plasma proteins.
-The binding was concentration independent over the range of 10 ng/mL to 10 µg/ml.
+The binding was concentration independent over the range of 10 ng/mL to 10 μg/mL.
 Nimodipine is eliminated almost exclusively in the form of metabolites and less than 1% is recovered in the urine as unchanged drug.
 Numerous metabolites, all of which are either inactive or considerably less active than the parent compound, have been identified.
-The metabolism of Nimodipine is mediated by CYP3A4.
 Because of a high first-pass metabolism, the bioavailability of Nimodipine averages 13% after oral administration.
-The bioavailability is significantly increased in patients with hepatic cirrhosis, with Cmax approximately double that in normals which necessitates lowering the dose in this group of patients (see DOSAGE AND ADMINISTRATION).
+The bioavailability is significantly increased in patients with hepatic cirrhosis, with Cmax approximately double that in normals which necessitates lowering the dose in this group of patients (see Dosage and Administration).
 In a study of 24 healthy male volunteers, administration of Nimodipine capsules following a standard breakfast resulted in a 68% lower peak plasma concentration and 38% lower bioavailability relative to dosing under fasted conditions.

 A Canadian study entered much sicker patients, (Hunt and Hess Grades III-V), who had a high rate of death and disability, and used a dose of 90 mg every 4 hours, but was otherwise similar to the first two studies.
 Analysis of delayed ischemic deficits, many of which result from spasm, showed a significant reduction in spasm-related deficits.
 Among analyzed patients (72 Nimodipine, 82 placebo), there were the following outcomes.